videojs/video.js/docs/guides/plugins.md

 #### Lifecycle

-Like components, class-based plugins have a lifecycle.
+Like components, advanced plugins have a lifecycle.
 They can be created with their factory function and they can be destroyed using their `dispose` method:

 ```js
 // set up a example plugin instance